Cisco Silicon One QoS White Paper

 The next section discusses how the different QoS features are integrated into the Cisco Silicon One ASIC.

-Cisco Catalyst 9500X and 9600X QoS integration in the Cisco Silicon One ASIC
+QoS integration in the Cisco Silicon One ASIC

-The Cisco Silicon One Application-Specific Integrated Circuit (ASIC) powers the Catalyst 9500X switches and the Catalyst 9600X Supervisor Engine 2 (Sup2).
-The other switches in the Catalyst 9000 family are powered by variants of the Cisco Unified Access® Data Plane (UADP) ASIC.
+The Cisco Silicon One application-specific integrated circuit (ASIC) powers the Catalyst 9500X switches and the Catalyst 9600X Supervisor Engine 2 (Sup2).
+The other switches in the Catalyst 9000 family are powered by variants of the Cisco Unified Access Data Plane (UADP) ASIC.

 Both the Catalyst 9500X switches and the Catalyst 9600X Sup2 run on a slice-based ASIC with a VoQ model.
 VoQ is a technique to address the HoL block phenomenon with ingress buffering, as explained above.

-Virtual output Queuing (VoQ) forwarding model
+Virtual Output Queuing (VoQ) forwarding model

 VoQ is a technique in switch architecture where, instead of keeping all traffic in a single queue, we have individual, unique virtual queues between each output and input point.

 In the event of congestion occurring on one of the egress ports, only the corresponding virtual ports are affected.
 The other virtual ports corresponding to other egress ports are unaffected and will be serviced by the credit scheduler.
-Traffic for those other egress ports will continue to process and forward traffic without encountering any dropped traffic.
+The credit scheduler works on a round-robin format where it provides a credit to each port for forwarding traffic.
+The ingress port can send traffic toward the egress only when it receives a credit from the scheduler.

 VoQ forwarding model